hyotang666/jingoh/tester/doc/make-requirement.G.md

 When tesing the ill formed macro ensure signals error or not, you need to specify this option with true.
 In some cases, one test-form must be evaluated in compile time.
 In such cases, you need to specify this option with NIL explicitly.
+NOTE! - Under the table, jingoh compile test form at first.
+Then meking requirement object.
+Then restore it.
+Function JINGOH.REPORTER:REPORT or JINGOH.REPORTER:DETAIL check requirements by calling test.

 * :stream
 When keyword is :output, you may need to specify outputted stream with this option.